groupdocs-search/GroupDocs.Search-for-.NET/Docs/content/search/net/developer-guide/advanced-usage/searching/highlighting-search-results.md

 The other options are used for highlighting occurrences in text fragments.

 To highlight search results in the text of the whole document, a highlighter of the [HtmlHighlighter](https://apireference.groupdocs.com/net/search/groupdocs.search.highlighters/htmlhighlighter) class is used.
 To create a highlighter of this type, you must pass an object of a class derived from the abstract class **[OutputAdapter](https://apireference.groupdocs.com/net/search/groupdocs.search.common/outputadapter)** to its constructor.
-Details on the output adapters are presented on the page [Highlighting search results]({{< ref "search/net/developer-guide/advanced-usage/searching/highlighting-search-results.md" >}}).
+Details on the output adapters are presented on the page [Output adapters]({{< ref "search/net/developer-guide/advanced-usage/searching/output-adapters.md" >}}).

 If after generation the text of a document was saved to a file, this file can be opened by an Internet browser to navigate the occurrences of the words found.
 To navigate the occurrences, the following text is added to the URL in a browser: